Jaega: Culture

 There is little written history about the Jaega.
-They were likely similar in culture and custom to the surrounding Calusa, Tekesta and Ais tribes.
+They were likely similar in culture and custom to the surrounding Calusa, Tequesta and Ais tribes.
 The indigenous peoples of South Florida were all hunter-gatherers.
 Food was abundant enough to make agriculture unnecessary.
 Middens (Refuse mounds), consisting mostly of oyster and conch shells, also contain clues to the Jaega culture.
 Their diet consisted mainly of fish, shellfish, sea turtles, deer and raccoon, as well as wild plants including cocoplums, sea grapes, palmetto berries and tubers.
 Bits of broken pots and scraps of grass skirts demonstrate that crafts including pottery and weaving were known and practiced.
 One of the largest and best preserved Jaega middens is within what is now DuBois Park at the Jupiter Inlet Historic and Archeological Site, across from the Jupiter Inlet Lighthouse.

 Although there are no deposits of flint in South Florida, flint dart points have been found at Jaega sites, indicating trade with northern tribes.
 The people used wood, bone and shell to craft tools and weapons.

 Spanish reports describe elaborate ceremonies involving an elite class of priests, hundreds of singers and dancers, and complex ritual practice.